heabijay/crtcli/README.md

   );
   ```

-- `--disable-install-log-pooling` — Disables the display of the installation log.
+- `--disable-install-log-polling` — Disables the display of the installation log.

 \* (sql) — Requires an installed sql runner package in Creatio that is supported by crtcli.
 Please check [app sql](#app-sql) command documentation.